Annals of Government Arrogance

 The video of her performance is eight minutes long (but seems much much longer), but it’s worth watching for her display of lese majeste, demanding to be called “commissioner” instead of “ma’am” (a wannabe Barbara Boxer apparently), telling the officers that the kids in the car are Yale and MIT graduate students (save up for white privilege) culminating in her telling the officers to “go fuck yourself.”

 There’s some justice to this story.
 Turner is now the ex-ethics commissioner.
-But I think we ought to get the total views of this revelation of entitled behavior ought to go over 2 million YouTube views.
+But I think we ought to get the total views of this revelation of entitled behavior over 2 million on YouTube.

 Also, as Glenn Reynolds says: tar, feathers.